GreyManuel/Cash-Flow/README.md

 <br />

 <p align="justify">
-    A Progressive web-application (PWA) that helps you track your expenses in an efficient manner using OCR and make you aware of your spending habits using various c>
+    A Progressive web-application (PWA) that helps you track your expenses in an efficient manner using OCR and make you aware of your spending habits using various charts along with additional features of setting goals and reminders
 </p>

 ## Features